kleyos/star-wars/readme.md

 # for Plastic Jam

 <<<<<<< HEAD
-A simple React + Redux implementation.
+A simple React + Redux implementation with Routing.
 =======
 A simple React + Redux implementation.
 >>>>>>> a06ca294fc6fc7d31f37a2d616b994f63a82565b